WorldHealthOrganization/tng-participant-template/README.md

 This repository contains the template for building [onboarding](https://smart.who.int/trust/concepts_onboarding.html) informations for the Smart Trust Network Attendees.
 This includes CSCAs, Auth information, signing information and other relevant files for onboarding a participant.

-# Technical Procedure
+# Concepts Onboarding Checklist - Technical Procedure:

-Regarding the prerequisities and technical procedure, the necessary information and commands are documented on [Smart-trust](https://smart.who.int/trust/concepts_onboarding_checklist.html).
+The [Concepts Onboarding Checklist](https://smart.who.int/trust/concepts_onboarding_checklist.html) on the Smart-Trust platform is specifically designed to be followed by countries or their representatives as part of the onboarding process.
+It includes all prerequisites, technical procedures, and necessary commands.

 # Trust Domains